PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

 As malice adversaries increasingly threat AI security, people have proposed numerous methods to defense the deep learning netweork against the attack.
 Advbox also provides such defensive tools.
 The codes for defensive adversarial training are in `obj_detection/attack/defense` directory, and a script `advtrain_launcher.py` that allows user to launch an adversarial training from command-line arguments can also be found there.

 - **Usage**
+  - **Data**

+    Need to download coco2017 to PaddleSleeve/obj_detection/dataset/coco in advance.
+If coco2017 is not available, the script will be downloaded automatically.

   - **Config file**